-Earthly kings and earthly kingdoms gain and keep their supremacy by outward conflict; inward kingdom by God's Earthly kings subdue power. enemies: God subdues enmity.
+Earthly kings and earthly kingdoms gain and keep their supremacy by outward conflict; kingdom by inward God's Earthly kings subdue power. enemies; God subdues enmity.
 His victories must be interior before they can be exterior.
 He does not subjugate, but He conquers.
-Even we, on our earthly plane, know something of this principle and do not value any victory over another which only reaches the body and has not No true subdued the heart. mother cares for an outward obedience merely; nothing will satisfy her but the inward surrender.
-Unless the citadel of the heart is conquered, the conquest seems worthless.
-And with God how much more will this be the case, since we are told that "He seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart."
+Even we, on our earthly plane, know something of this principle and do not value any victory over another which only reaches the body and has not subdued the heart.
+No true mother cares for an outward obedience merely; nothing will satisfy her but the inward sur-Unless the citadel of render. the heart is conquered, the con-And quest seems worthless. with God how much more will this be the case. since we are told that "He seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart."